 Uterine prolapse happens when your uterus slips from its usual place and falls into the vagina.
 This condition is more common in those who’ve had multiple vaginal births.
 It can also affect people with obesity or who have gone through menopause.

 Treatment options often depend on how severe the prolapse is.
 Certain exercises and devices can be used at home.
 In some cases, doctors can repair the weakened pelvic tissues with minimally invasive surgery.

 If these measures don’t work or aren’t good options, a hysterectomy may be the treatment of choice.

-Sometimes, a hysterectomy is performed right after a vaginal or cesarean delivery.
+Sometimes, a hysterectomy is performed within 24 hours after vaginal or cesarean delivery.
 Certain complications, such as severe bleeding, may mean your doctor has to take out your uterus.

 Placenta accreta happens during pregnancy when the placenta grows too deeply into the uterine wall.
 This condition can be very serious, but it often doesn’t cause symptoms.

-In almost all cases, a cesarean delivery followed by a hysterectomy is performed to prevent blood loss that happens when the placenta separates.
+In almost all cases of placenta accreta, the doctor will perform a cesarean delivery followed by a hysterectomy to prevent blood loss that happens when the placenta separates.

 While a hysterectomy is considered one of the safest surgeries, there are risks involved with any procedure.

 - heavy bleeding during or after the procedure

 - blood clots